 Read more about our educational philosophy: Head-Royce Principles of Good Practice for 21st Century Teaching and Learning.
-If you have any questions about the academic program, you can contact individual Department Chairs for specific departmental queries
+If you have any questions about the academic program, you can contact the Dean of Academics & Community.

 "You are not just teachers to us....you have prepared us to take our place in the world as scholars but more importantly you have prepared us to take our place in the world as adults." — Alison Simons, Class of 2016

 Our goal in undertaking curriculum mapping is to articulate the Head-Royce curriculum from kindergarten to 12th Grade in all subject areas.
 By formalizing our scope and sequence through mapping we will improve collaboration among faculty and provide an additional tool to assess and strengthen our academic program.
 Ultimately, mapping helps us ensure that students will have a consistent academic experience.

 1. Improve vertical coordination K-12: Mapping assists us in analyzing content and skill progression from the Lower to Middle to Upper divisions.